tachiyomiorg/website/src/help/guides/troubleshooting-problems.md

 If none of these help, try asking in our [Discord Server](https://discord.gg/tachiyomi)

 ### It only happens to me
-You may be getting a **CAPTCHA**, may have been IP-banned, or some other counter-measure that website owners deploy against programs like **Tachiyomi**.
+You may be getting a **CAPTCHA**, may have been IP-banned, or encountered some other counter-measure that website owners deploy against programs like **Tachiyomi**.
 If that is the case, there is probably nothing that can be done about that.
 Some of them (like **CAPTCHA**) have to be manually solved, some are temporary (IP bans).

 **Workarounds that can lower chance of it happening again:**
 * Don't use downloads with the source.